-Employment Attorney Representing Workers in Los Angeles
+Employment Attorney Representing Workers In Los Angeles

-A neurological impairment may include any disorder of the nervous system, which is one of the main control centers of the body.
-Any kind of abnormality in the structure, biochemical balance, or electrical balance of the brain, spinal cord, or nerves might result in a neurological impairment.
+Neurological impairment may include any disorder of the nervous system, which is one of the main control centers of the body.
+Any kind of abnormality in the structure, biochemical balance, or electrical balance of the brain, spinal cord, or nerves might result in neurological impairment.
 When part of the nervous system is impaired, an individual’s level of functioning may be affected.
 However, the symptoms may vary significantly, depending on which aspect of the system is affected.
 Some people with neurological impairments are still able to work.
-Disability discrimination based on a neurological impairment is illegal in California, and people who have been affected by this wrongful conduct should consult the Los Angeles disability discrimination lawyers at The Nourmand Law Firm.
+Disability discrimination based on a neurological impairment is illegal in California, and people who have been affected by this wrongful conduct should consult the Los Angeles disability discrimination lawyers at The Nourmand Law Firm, APC.

-Remedies for Disability Discrimination Based on a Neurological Impairment
+Remedies For Disability Discrimination Based On A Neurological Impairment

 Disability discrimination occurs when someone is treated adversely on the job or when applying for a job due to a physical or mental impairment.
-Under the California Fair Employment and Housing Act (FEHA), it is illegal to discriminate against a job applicant or employee who has a physical disability, mental disability, genetic condition, or medical condition.
+Under the California Fair Employment and Housing Act (FEHA), it is illegal to discriminate against a job applicant or employee who has a physical disability, mental disability, genetic condition or medical condition.
 People who are perceived to have a disability are also protected even if they do not actually have a disability.

 When a qualified employee needs a reasonable accommodation to do the job, the employer is supposed to provide it.
 Reasonable accommodations are any changes or adjustments to a job, a work environment, or how things are done that permit someone with disabilities to apply for the job or better perform its functions.
-The exception is when providing the accommodation is unduly difficult and expensive.
+The exception is when providing accommodation is unduly difficult and expensive.
 However, an employer is not supposed to immediately deny an accommodation due to a minor expense.
-Some reasonable accommodations for the fatigue associated with MS might be periodic rest breaks, a flexible work schedule, working from home, or an ergonomic workstation.
+Some reasonable accommodations for the fatigue associated with multiple sclerosis might be periodic rest breaks, a flexible work schedule, working from home or an ergonomic workstation.

 It is critical for employees to realize that they need to establish that they can perform the essential job functions before requesting a reasonable accommodation.
 You are supposed to be able to do the job that you were hired to do with or without reasonable accommodations.
 However, certain symptoms associated with neurological impairments may require you to go back and forth with your employer.

-The process of getting a reasonable accommodation is supposed to be an interactive, good-faith process.
-The employer may not know much about MS and may need to ask some questions in order to get a sense of what an appropriate accommodation may be.
+The process of getting reasonable accommodation is supposed to be an interactive, good-faith process.
+The employer may not know much about multiple sclerosis and may need to ask some questions in order to get a sense of what an appropriate accommodation may be.
 You may not ultimately get the exact accommodation that you sought.
 If there are two accommodations that would work, the employer has the right to pick which accommodation to provide.

 If your employer refuses to engage in this process with you or takes an adverse employment action against you for asking for a reasonable accommodation, it may be held liable for damages.
-These damages may include back pay, front pay, emotional distress, and punitive damages, depending on the circumstances.
+These damages may include back pay, front pay, emotional distress and punitive damages, depending on the circumstances.

-Consult a Knowledgeable Lawyer in Los Angeles When Facing Discrimination
+Consult A Knowledgeable Lawyer In Los Angeles When Facing Discrimination